 Gold medals to be made out of electronic waste

 Aiming to utilize recycled resources, champion's medals will be 100% made out of gold collected from recycled small electronic appliances.

 The inaugural Kyoto Marathon took place on March 11, 2012, marking the first anniversary of the Great East Japan Earthquake.
-With prayers for the lost lives and wishes for reconstruction in mind, more than 500,000 people, including runners from within and outside of Japan, organizing staff, volunteers, and supporters cheering along the course, united to deliver a strong message in support of reconstruction efforts: to give "energy from Kyoto through sport."
+With prayers for the lost lives and wishes for reconstruction in mind, more than 500,000 people, including runners from Japan and abroad, organizing staff, volunteers, and crowds cheering along the course, united to deliver a strong message in support of reconstruction efforts: to give "energy from Kyoto through sport."
 Kyoto Marathon 2018 will once again provide support for reconstruction efforts and not leave the suffering communities to walk alone.